-If this organization says no to your appeal, it means the organization agrees with our decision not to approve your request.
-(This is called "upholding the decision."
-It is also called "turning down your appeal.")
+If this organization says no to part or all of your appeal, it means they agree with our decision not to approve your request (or part of your request).
+(This is called upholding the decision.
+It is also called turning down your appeal.).
+In this case, the independent review organization will send you a letter:

-If the Independent Review Organization "upholds the decision" you have the right to a Level 3 appeal.
-However, to make another appeal at Level 3, the dollar value of the drug coverage you are requesting must meet a minimum amount.
-If the dollar value of the drug coverage you are requesting is too low, you cannot make another appeal and the decision at Level 2 is final.
-The notice you get from the Independent Review Organization will tell you the dollar value that must be in dispute to continue with the appeals process.
+- Explaining its decision. - Notifying you of the right to a Level 3 appeal if the dollar value of the drug coverage you are requesting meets a certain minimum.
+If the dollar value of the drug coverage you are requesting is too low, you cannot make another appeal and the decision at Level 2 is final. - Telling you the dollar value that must be in dispute to continue with the appeals process.

-Step 3: If the dollar value of the coverage you are requesting meets the requirement, you choose whether you want to take your appeal further.
+Step 4: If your case meets the requirements, you choose whether you want to take your appeal further.

-- There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal). - If your Level 2 Appeal is turned down and you meet the requirements to continue with the appeals process, you must decide whether you want to go on to Level 3 and
+There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal).

-- make a third appeal.
-If you decide to make a third appeal, the details on how to do this are in the written notice you got after your second appeal. - The Level 3 Appeal is handled by an Administrative Law Judge or attorney adjudicator.
-Section 10 of this chapter tells more about Levels 3, 4, and 5 of the appeals process.
+- If you want to go on to Level 3 appeal, the details on how to do this are in the written notice you get after your Level 2 appeal decision. - The Level 3 appeal is handled by an Administrative Law Judge or attorney adjudicator.
+Section 10 of this chapter talks more about Levels 3, 4, and 5 of the appeals process.

-SECTION 8

-How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon
+SECTION 8 How to ask us to cover a longer inpatient hospital stay if you think you are being discharged too soon

 When you are admitted to a hospital, you have the right to get all of your covered hospital services that are necessary to diagnose and treat your illness or injury.
-For more information about our coverage for your hospital care, including any limitations on this coverage, see Chapter 4 of this booklet: Medical Benefits Chart (what is covered and what you pay).

 During your covered hospital stay, your doctor and the hospital staff will be working with you to prepare for the day when you will leave the hospital.
-They will also help arrange for care you may need after you leave.
+They will help arrange for care you may need after you leave.

-- The day you leave the hospital is called your "discharge date." - When your discharge date has been decided, your doctor or the hospital staff will let you know. - If you think you are being asked to leave the hospital too soon, you can ask for a longer hospital stay and your request will be considered.
-This section tells you how to ask.
+- The day you leave the hospital is called your discharge date. - When your discharge date is decided, your doctor or the hospital staff will tell you. - If you think you are being asked to leave the hospital too soon, you can ask for a longer hospital stay and your request will be considered.